mlochbaum/BQN/doc/shift.md

         +` -⟜» s   # Same as s

 In this way `»` refers to a sequence containing the previous element at each position.
-By default the array's fill is used for the element before the first, and a right argument can be given to provide a different one.
+By default the array's fill is used for the element before the first, and a left argument can be given to provide a different one.

         ∞ » s